 - Mark the occasion of becoming dummy free with a celebration or special reward.

 - Finally, try not to turn back.
-No matter how well you have prepared your child for this change, expect some discomfort and some protest.
+No matter how well you’ve prepared your child for this change, expect some discomfort and some protest.